Ginny Ruffner: Career

 Ruffner studied at Furman University in Greenville, South Carolina, and Winthrop College in Rock Hill, South Carolina, before transferring to the University of Georgia.
 There she received a BFA in Drawing and Painting in 1974 and an MFA in Drawing and Painting in 1975.
 In a twentieth century art history course, Ruffner saw The Bride Stripped Bare by Her Bachelors, Even (The Large Glass), a glass painting by Marcel Duchamp.
 It inspired her to begin painting on glass.

 Following graduation, one of Ruffner's first jobs was working for Hans Godo Frabel as an apprentice lamp worker, creating glass animals.

 In 1984, Ruffner relocated to Seattle, Washington, where she taught the first flameworking class at Pilchuck Glass School.
 There she introduced the use of borosilicate glass.
-Ruffner was the first woman in the United States to create sculptures with borosilicate glass, which is commonly used in the manufacture of scientific glassware.
+Ruffner was one of the first woman in the United States to create sculptures with borosilicate glass, which is commonly used in the manufacture of scientific glassware.

 In lampworking or flameworking, a torch or lamp is used to melt glass, which is then blown and shaped with tools and by hand movements to create a sculptural form.
 Ruffner further developed her sculptures by painting them and by combining the lampworked glass with metals and other materials.
 By using a hard glass and working at higher temperatures, Ruffner was able to create much larger lampworked pieces.

 Through Ruffner's work, lampworking was first recognized as a medium for fine art.

 Ruffner's series "Aesthetic Engineering: The Imagination Cycle" of sculptures was inspired by genetic engineering and the sharing of plant and animal genes.
 It was described as "an exuberant installation of glass, steel and bronze depicting explosive flowers, massive leaves and twisted growing vines".
 The exhibition has travelled extensively.

 One of her public art projects, "Urban Garden" (2011), is a 27-foot high metal flowerpot, with flowers and moving petals, in downtown Seattle.
 The sculpture is also a kinetic water feature.

 In Reforestation of the Imagination (2018) she combined sculpture in glass and bronze with augmented reality, so that digital images of imagined creatures could be overlaid on sculptural works.